sherry-ger/wwc-meetup/Labs-ElasticCloud/Lab1.md

 <img src="/Labs-ElasticCloud/images/cloud8.png" alt="virtual_class" width="620" height="420">

 That’s it for this lab!
-You have a deployment now ready to start ingesting and working with the data.
+You have a deployment now ready to start ingesting and working with data.